i-ribeiro/inventory-system/README.md

 ## USAGE

 Follow prompts in-terminal to add items to the inventory, display current inventory, buy/sell items, or exit.

-NOTE: The maximum inventory size is 20 items as per assignment instructions.